MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/tutorials/fine-tune.md

 import numpy as np
 from collections import defaultdict

-encoding = tiktoken.get_encoding("cl100k_base") # default encoding used by gpt-4, turbo, and text-embedding-ada-002 models
+encoding = tiktoken.get_encoding("o200k_base") # default encoding for gpt-4o models.
+This requires the latest version of tiktoken to be installed.

 def num_tokens_from_messages(messages, tokens_per_message=3, tokens_per_name=1):
     num_tokens = 0